BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

    height = 500
 %}

-### Onboarding

-After downloading the app, the app walks the users through the purpose of the product and highlights some of the most important features.

-{% include image-gallery.html pages = page.images_wallet-creation %}

-### Wallet configuration
+## Step 1: Wallet configuration

-The wallet creation flow consists of two main parts.
 The first is the wallet configuration, where Bob and Alice define the rules for how the wallet should work.
 In the second part, they add all the signing keys.

-#### Primary key set
+#### Creating the primary key set

 Bob starts the wallet creation process on his phone, while Alice will use the app on her own phone to add her signing key.
 The app gives them a choice between two of the most commonly used wallet types: a standard, single-key wallet or a 2-of-3 multi-key wallet, which is suited for larger savings.